andrijun0406/AzureStackHOLs/admin-guides/01-HydrateMSLab/readme.md

 Optionally you can setup VM in Azure Virtual Machine.

+Here how to set up a VM in Azure

 ## Task 2 - Download all necessary files

 In this task you will download all necessary files required to setup [MSLab](aka.ms/mslab).